The Probate Procedure: Is Unoccupied House Insurance Required?

 2. Review Any Revised Policy Thoroughly

 If an insurance company continues to cover the home, the premium will increase since an unoccupied home is a high risk.
 Moreover, the insurer may have limited the coverage to either explosion, fire, lightning, or earthquake.
 In this regard, the insurer-revised policy with or without your consent may not cover vandalism or theft.
 As an executor, you’d be liable for the repair cost or any difference in the valuation of the home.
+That’s why it’s important to know all the insured event that the new policy will cover.
 If the current policy is comprehensive, the insurer may put a taxing condition(s), which affects the executor.
 Most insurers would require regular inspections, and failure to perform inspections can void the claim.
 A new policy may carry the name of an executor.
 However, it does not necessarily entitle the executor to file a claim or receive a claim benefit payable under the coverage.

 3. Search for an Insurer